sandeep-d-patil/Maskrcnn-Cityscapes/README.md

 In case of classifications the cross entropy loss is used for both rpn and rcnn.

-During training, different losses are computed and are: loss, rpn_class_loss, rpn_bbox_loss, mrcnn_class_loss, mrcnn_bbox_loss and mrcnn_mask_loss. loss is the summation of the other 5 loss values.
+During training, different losses are computed and are: **loss**, **rpn_class_loss**, **rpn_bbox_loss**, **mrcnn_class_loss**, **mrcnn_bbox_loss** and **mrcnn_mask_loss**. loss is the summation of the other 5 loss values.
 The classification losses reflect the model's confidence in predicting the true class. mrcnn_class_loss is a cross-entropy loss computed for all instances in an image. rpn_class_loss is computed based on whether the generated anchors belong to the background or foreground.
 The bounding box losses reflect how close the true box parameters are from the predicted boxes.
 In the case of rpn_bbox_loss, the loss value indicates the ability of the model to locate objects within an image.
 In the case of mrcnn_bbox_loss, the loss indicates the ability of the model to precisely fit the bounding boxes around objects detected in the image.
 The mrcnn_mask_loss is a binary cross-entropy loss.
 A binary mask is generated for each bounding box and the loss is computed by comparing the ground truth binary mask for the true class with that for the generated binary mask for the same class.
 The loss indicates the ability of the model to generate a mask that falls over only those pixels which belong to the instance in the foreground.

 ## Dataset Description